 Provide access to guests and affiliates in a lightweight way

 Providing guest access can be a thorny issue for campus IT departments, potentially adding thousands of accounts (many lightly used) to the enterprise directory and software.
-The research and education community developed a solution through the InCommon Trusted Access Platform.
-Benefits include:
+The research and education community developed COmange, a solution through InCommon.
+Let’s look at a couple of examples.

-The institution can manage access to the specific resources to which guests need access.
+The institution can manage access to specific resources.
 Donors can check their giving records.
 Parents (with the appropriate permissions) can have access to student grades and bills.
 Contractors can access purchasing or project management resources.
 All without the need for central IT to create and manage new identities and accounts.

 Case Study: Colorado State University

 Learn how CSU Implemented its guest system and the features that system provides.